jhudsy/customized-questions/README.md

 Question("Add and multiply",qs,[set_values],{"add":check_add,"mult":check_multiply}
 ```

+You can pass an optional marks_dict dictionary mapping subquestion names to numbers.
+These will be the marks assigned to that subquestion.

 You can pass an optional final "info" function which will also be passed the dictionary of values, and which will also be logged to the CSV file.
 This can be used to - for example - record correct answers.

 The file containing the question should be placed in the `/questions` sub-directory.